Skip navigation

 1. Nerve conduction velocity (NCV) is a test to see how fast electrical signals move through a nerve.
 This test is done along with electromyography (EMG) to assess the muscles for abnormalities.

 2. ... names: electrodiagnostic study, EMG test, electromyogram, NCS, nerve conduction velocity, NCV What are they used for?
-EMG and ...
-The speed of the response is called the conduction velocity.
-If you are having both tests, the nerve ...
+EMG and ... speed of the muscle response is called the conduction velocity.
+A nerve conduction test may take from 15 minutes to over ...

 4. Charcot-Marie-Tooth Disease (Muscular Dystrophy Association) - PDF